api3dao/old-api3-docs/docs/airnode/v0.4/reference/specifications/ois.md

 ::: warning Please note:

 Currently Airnode reads the security schemes from `component.securitySchemes` and not `security`.
-Using the `security` field now provides for a smooth transition to future releases of Airnode with regards to security scheme implementation.
+Using the `security` field now (in conjunction with `component.securitySchemes`) provides for a smooth transition to future releases of Airnode with regards to security scheme implementation.
 This will allow assigning of security schemes to individual API operations.
 Currently security schemes are assign to the entire API.

 :::